Modern animation in the United States: From Hanna-Barbera to Cartoon Network

-The late 1980s and 1990s saw huge changes in the Saturday-morning landscape.
+The late 1980s and 1990s brought enormous changes in the Saturday-morning landscape.
 By now, the once-prosperous Hanna-Barbera Productions was beleaguered by several factors.
-Its dominance over the networks' schedules was broken by other studios' shows, and once The Smurfs was cancelled by NBC in 1989, Hanna-Barbera had no other hit ongoing series on the air.
+Other studios' shows broke its dominance over the networks' schedules, and once The Smurfs was cancelled by NBC in 1989, Hanna-Barbera had no other hit ongoing series on the air.
 Additionally, its ability to successfully exploit older characters like The Flintstones and Scooby-Doo with new shows was coming to an end; Scooby-Doo would end a near-continuous 22-year first-run after its most recent juniorized version, A Pup Named Scooby-Doo, ended its run in 1991.
-The 1990 theatrical release of Jetsons: The Movie was a success for the fading studio and earned $20 million ($ in today's dollars).
+The 1990 theatrical release of Jetsons: The Movie was a success for the fading studio, which earned $20 million ($ in today's dollars).
 In 1987, Great American Insurance Company owner Carl Lindner Jr. became the majority shareholder of Hanna-Barbera's parent company, Taft Broadcasting, renaming it Great American Communications.

 Great American wanted out of the entertainment business, and Hanna-Barbera was sold to the Turner Broadcasting System in 1991.
 Ted Turner had expressed that he mainly wanted ownership of the studio's back catalog; its launch of Cartoon Network on October 1, 1992, provided a new audience for Hanna-Barbera and Warner Brothers cartoons, both old and new.